caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

+- And here's the output after
-- As you can see, a little caching quickly cut the SELECT statements by 25,000, to less than 10% of its former value
+- As you can see, a little caching quickly cut the number of SELECT statements by 25,000, to less than 10% of its former value

 ----